Roots Radics

 In 1979, the band recorded the riddims for Barrington Levy's first songs for producer Henry "Junjo" Lawes, credited at the time as the Channel One Stars.

 As a sought after studio lineup, Roots Radics backed several reggae stars in the studio and on tour.
 For example, they appear on several Eek-A-Mouse albums: Bubble Up Yu Hip (1980), Wa-Do-Dem (1981), Skidip (1982), The Mouse and the Man (1983) and Assassinator (1983).
 They backed reggae superstar Gregory Isaacs on his album Night Nurse (1982), and are often credited on releases by Prince Far I, both on his solo recording work, and as part of producer Adrian Sherwood's studio supergroup Singers and Players.

 Johnson went on to become half of the production duo Steely and Clevie.
+Lamont died in December 1993 from prostate cancer.
 Bailey died of cancer in July 2014, aged 61.
 Lincoln 'Style' Scott was shot dead in his home 9 October 2014.

 In 2019 they received their first Grammy nomination for the album The Final Battle: Sly & Robbie vs Roots Radics, a collaboration with Sly & Robbie that was produced by Hernan "Don Camel" Sforzini.